common-workflow-language/user_guide/src/essential-topics/workflows.md

 well.

 Ok, so how do we scatter on steps that can proceed independent of other samples?
-Remember from [chapter 21](/22-nested-workflows/index.md), that we can make an entire workflow a single step in another workflow!
+Remember from [Nested Workflows](#nested-workflows), that we can make an entire workflow a single step in another workflow!
 Convert our two-step workflow to a single step subworkflow:

 ```{literalinclude} /_includes/cwl/23-scatter-workflow/scatter-nested-workflow.cwl